freealise/freealise/translate/readme.md

 https://en.wikipedia.org/wiki/Vera_F._Birkenbihl#Birkenbihl's_learning_methods

-- "Decoding": Work on the foreign text through a word-by-word translation, so you get used to the foreign syntax. p- Passive listening to the foreign text in everyday life while doing other activities.
+- "Decoding": Work on the foreign text through a word-by-word translation, so you get used to the foreign syntax.
+- Passive listening to the foreign text in everyday life while doing other activities.
 - Speaking – reading – writing, depending on the pursued learning objective.